bernardpeh/docker-lamp/README.md

 Install the pre-requisites as documented in https://github.com/blinkreaction/boot2docker-vagrant

 ```
-# add this line to ~/.bash_profile.
-This will allow us to run docker commands on host machine and mapped to the vagrant vm.
+# remember to add this line to ~/.bash_profile.
+# This will allow us to run docker commands on host machine mapped to the vagrant vm.
 DOCKER_HOST="tcp://192.168.10.10:2375"
 source ~/.bash_profile
 ```